-In addition, NIPSCO witnesses Augustine and Holcomb explain in their rebuttal testimony that the U.S. Environmental Protection Agency released greenhouse gas emission rules for the power sector on April 24, 2024, that lay out best system of emission reduction standards for new natural gasfired facilities based on their capacity factor.
-Pet.
-Ex.
-7-R 28-29; Pet.
-Ex.
-9-R. He explained that based on the expected operational characteristics of NIPSCO's proposed units, the overall CT Project will be able to operate within the standards of the rule.
+NIPSCO witnesses Mr. Augustine and Mr. Holcomb explain in their rebuttal testimony that the U.S. Environmental Protection Agency released greenhouse gas emission rules for the power sector on April 24, 2024, which lay out the best system of emission reduction standards for new natural gas-fired facilities based on their capacity factor.
+Mr. Holcomb explained that based on the expected operational characteristics of NIPSCO's proposed units, the overall CT Project will be able to operate within the standards of the rule.
 Furthermore, given their higher efficiencies, the aeroderivative turbines will be able to more easily achieve the 1,170 lb.
 CO2/MWh standard than the frame turbine, offering more flexibility and optionality for NIPSCO to operate the units at higher capacity factors should conditions within the MISO market make such operations beneficial for its customers.

-In arguing against NIPSCO's proposed project configuration of the CT Project, OUCC witness Sanka claims that, "[b]ase load plants come at a lower initial cost and have lower operations and maintenance ("O&M") costs compared to a peaker plant containing aeroderivative units, making them more financially viable.
-Therefore, in the context of a 30-year lifespan, the cost-effectiveness of using a configurated base load plant outweighs the benefits of using a configuration containing aeroderivative technology for peaker plants."
-Pub.
-Ex.
-3 at 10, lines 4-9.
-Mr. Augustine explained that Ms. Sanka's framing of the cost-effectiveness evaluation is incomplete, particularly as resource planning questions become more complex.
-Pet.
-Ex.
-7-R at 30.
+OUCC witness Ms. Sanka claims that, base load plants come at a lower initial cost and have lower operations and maintenance costs compared to a peaker plant containing aeroderivative units, making them more financially viable.
+Therefore, in a 30-year lifespan, the cost-effectiveness of using a configurated base load plant outweighs the benefits of using a configuration containing aeroderivative technology for peaker plants.
+Mr. Augustine explained Ms. Sanka's framing of the cost-effectiveness evaluation is incomplete, particularly as resource planning questions become more complex.

 5. Commission Discussion and Findings.
 Since the issuance of its 2021 IRP, NIPSCO has continued to evaluate and analyze its generation needs considering ongoing changes in market rules, supply chain, and other broader market changes.
 NIPSCO's most current analysis identifies a need for a gas-fired resource between 400 MW and 442 MW.
-However, NIPSCO's most current analysis, the 2021 IRP, focused exclusively on solar and storage DER technologies.
-Therefore, NIPSCO did not consider other types of DER or behind-the-meter energy producers that may be able to offer dispatchable capacity when it identified its need for a gas-fired resource between 400 MW and 442 MW.
-Nevertheless, based Based on the needs associated with the planned retirement of the majority of NIPSCO's coal-fired generation by the end of 2025 and the addition of more renewable resources, NIPSCO seeks to construct and operate the CT Project as a part of its overall, diverse portfolio of generation assets.
-Once operational, the facility will be a key part of NIPSCO's electric generating fleet, as it will provide key reliability attributes and additional capacity (especially in the winter season) and help mitigate customers' price exposure on the hottest and coldest days of the year.
-NIPSCO's evidence supports that reliability and resource adequacy concerns have been voiced by many important organizations, including NERC, MISO, MISO's Independent Market Monitor ("IMM"), OMS, and others.
-Pet.
-Ex.
-3 at 8-11, 17; Pet Ex.
-6 at 17.
+Based on the needs associated with the retirement of most of NIPSCO's coal-fired generation by the end of 2025 and the addition of renewable resources, NIPSCO seeks to construct and operate the CT Project as a part of its overall, diverse portfolio of generation assets.
+Once operational, the facility will be a central part of NIPSCO's electric generating fleet, because it will provide key reliability attributes and additional capacity, particularly in the winter season.

-NIPSCO's Flexible Resource Analysis concluded that increasing the amount of long-duration dispatchable capacity above the 300 MW identified in NIPSCO's 2021 IRP will contribute to risk mitigation for customers, and the 2023 portfolio analysis demonstrated that NIPSCO can achieve cost savings for customers relative to the 2021 IRP's preferred portfolio by pivoting towards a larger-sized, cost-effective thermal resource as compared to more expensive storage additions.
-In addition, the

-Flexible Resource Analysis identified exposure resulting from the relatively large share of planned renewable generation in NIPSCO's preferred portfolio and assessed flexibility needs on an inter-hour and intra-hour basis.
-It then evaluates the change in how NIPSCO's mix of resources is likely to perform in 2030 compared to 2021 and identified that the 10-minute ramp requirements are increasing by 150 MW.
-Pet.
-Ex.
-7, Conf.
-Att.
-7-D at 3-4, 10, 62.
-NIPSCO's EPC RFP specifications for the proposed CT Project included requirements of a 10-minute ramp cold start capability for 150 MW or more and a 50 MW MW/minute ramp rate for at least 150 MW.
-Pet.
-Ex.
-5-R at 3.
-The OUCC agrees that NIPSCO needs load following generation.
-Pub.
-Ex.
-1 at 3.
-Through the detailed analysis below, we conclude that moving forward on the CT Project is the best economic and most reliable decision for NIPSCO's customers and grant the requested CPCN for the CT Project.
+NIPSCO's Flexible Resource Analysis concluded increasing the amount of long-duration dispatchable capacity above the 300 MW identified in NIPSCO's 2021 IRP will contribute to risk mitigation for customers, and the 2023 portfolio analysis demonstrated NIPSCO can achieve cost savings for customers relative to the 2021 IRP's preferred portfolio by pivoting towards a larger-sized thermal resource as compared to more expensive storage additions.
+The Flexible Resource Analysis identified potential reliability issues resulting from the relatively large share of planned renewable generation in NIPSCO's preferred portfolio and assessed flexibility needs on an inter-hour and intra-hour basis.
+The analysis also evaluated how NIPSCO's mix of resources is likely to perform in 2030 compared to 2021 and identified that the 10-minute ramp requirements are increasing by 150 MW.
+NIPSCO's EPC RFP specifications for the proposed CT Project included requirements of a 10-minute ramp cold start capability for 150 MW or more and a 50 MW/minute ramp rate for at least 150 MW.
+The OUCC agrees NIPSCO needs load-following generation.
+We conclude that the CT Project is an economical decision that will aid in reliability; therefore, the Commission grants the requested CPCN for the CT Project.